 Apart from my own speaking engagements, the Centre for the Study of Human Rights, the law department and indeed LSE as a whole have lively events programmes which engage with the general public from a scholarly/public policy perspective.
 There are more details of these events here.

 I think it is right that academics should not be shy about seeking to communicate their ideas to a wider audience.
 This is why I did my book as a blog in 2010-2011.
 And this is also what gets me very excited about working directly in the policy arena, for example at the Institute of Public Affairs.

 I teach graduate and undergraduate classes at LSE in my various specialisms: human rights; civil liberties; terrorism and human rights law.
 I also teach a little on the undergraduate Public Law course and have done the same on the Civil Liberties course from time to time.
 I also have a number of research students writing PhDs in areas of my specialism.

 I am a founding member of Matrix Chambers which started in 2000 Matrix .
 I have a practice which specialises in judicial review and which includes human rights law within its main fields.
 I have appeared in cases in the High Court, the Court of Appeal and the House of Lords and have been involved in applications to the European Court of Human Rights in Strasbourg.
 I also created the Matrix legal team which successfully defended the former prime minister of Kosovo against the international crimes with which he was charged before the International Criminal Court for the Former Yugoslavia, albeit a retrial has now been ordered in this case.

-Other clients have included BP (for whom I did an analysis of the human rights implications of their exploration for oil in soutehern Iraq) and many individuals for whom judicial review has been the only means they have had available to them of defending their interests against government action
+Other clients have included BP (for whom I did an analysis of the human rights implications of their exploration for oil in southern Iraq) and the Transnational Government of Tamil Eelam many individuals for whom judicial review has been the only means they have had available to them of defending their interests against government action

 Please see the Contacts page for full details of how you can get in touch with me.